Artidjo Alkostar: Supreme Court

-Artidjo Alkostar started his career as a supreme judge in 2000, and retired in 22 May 2018.
+Artidjo Alkostar started his career as a supreme judge in 2000, and retired on 22 May 2018.
 During his 18 years of service, he completed 19,708 case files at the Supreme Court.
 He handled various major cases, such as the case of the Hambalang sports center project, the bribery case of meat imports, and the bribery case of the chairman of the Constitutional Court.

 Artidjo's became a prominent Supreme Court justice when he disagreed with two other judges in the case of former President Suharto and the Bank Bali scandal with defendant Djoko Soegiarto Tjandra.
 In the Djoko Tjandra case, he concluded that the defendant was guilty, sentencing him to 20 years, although two other chief justices acquitted him.
 The verdict of the case introduced a dissenting opinion from Artidjo which gave Artidjo prominence.
 While joking, he added that he had made progress, because when he was a lawyer he often lost cases because he did not give bribes to judges and prosecutors.
 He often of gave additional sentences in corruption cases.

 During the sexual assault scandal at Jakarta Intercultural School (JIS), Artidjo also overturned the lower court's decision in freeing two teachers Neil Bantleman and Ferdinand Tjong who were found sexually assaulting kids at the school's premise, and increased their prison sentence to 11 years.